Leveling up Web Performance with HTTP/3

 And I'm a bit surprised to see that there is no UI option in Wireshark for that.

-You can't just go into Wireshark and then paste your SSL key look file and do that or have something else like if, if the pcap is called, has the same file name as the txt file or the .keys file next to it and automatically absorbs into one.
+You can't just go into Wireshark and then paste your SSL key look file and do that or have something else like if the pcap is called, has the same file name as the txt file or the .keys file next to it and automatically absorbs it into one.

 That's one of the things I've always found a bit weird about the user experience for Wireshark with regards to that.

 I wonder if there's a reason for that.
 Yes.
-So, let's come down to how, kind of how Wireshark works.
+So, let's come down to kind of how Wireshark works.

-So I'll give you a bit of background of how whenever you pass a file to Wireshark, how it will basically tell you that it is quick.
+So, I'll give you a bit of background of how whenever you pass a file to Wireshark, how it will basically tell you that it is quick.

 Wireshark has implemented a lot of dissectors.